Hoffmannseggia glauca, Indian Rushpea

 North America & US County Distribution Map for Hoffmannseggia glauca.

-U.S. Weed Information: In North America Hoffmannseggia glauca can be weedy or invasive according to State noxious weed lists for 46 states and the following authoritative sources: Weeds of the United States and Canada.
-Weeds of the West.
-Plants included here may become weedy or invasive.
+U.S. Weed Information: In North America Hoffmannseggia glauca is listed in 46 states; and can be weedy or invasive according to the following authoritative sources:

 FACU = Facultative Upland, usually occur in non-wetlands, but may occur in wetlands